 We should not go to camp-meeting all run down spiritually, expecting to take on a new supply of grace to last us to another annual meeting; and then if our feelings are wrought upon a little, think we have had a great blessing, and return home to settle back and do nothing until another year brings us to the same experience again.
-No, we should come to campmeeting all aglow with the love of God, walking in the light of heaven, ready to help some soul who needs help.
-We read of Jesus that he "went about doing good."
+No, we should come to campmeeting all aglow with the love of God, walking in the light of heaven, ready to help some soul who needs We read of Jesus that he "went about doing good."
 Wherever he went, some one was benefited by his presence.
 He could speak words of encouragement to those who were discouraged.
 He could pour in the oil of grace to heal the wounds that sin had made.
-If those who attend our camp-meetings would always manifest the Spirit of Christ in earnest labor for others, what a great amount erings.
+If those who attend our camp-meetings would always manifest the Spirit of Christ in earnest labor for others, what a great amount will be looked after for you and taken tive part in all the services of the of good would result from these gatherings.